 We had a really cool taxi driver on our last day, when we took a taxi from the last souvenir shopping stop to the MetroCentre.
 It was the game against Canada and he was a hockeyfan and still not sure if he should try to get a ticket to watch the game.
 Or if he should continue working.
 We talked hockey for the whole time of the short drive and when he dropped us off he even showed us his Boston Bruins wallpaper on his cellphone. :-)

 The last-but-one taxidriver was flop though.
 He probably was the father-in-law of the cousin of the girl at our hotel’s front desk.
-Or any other sort of relative because she definitely didn’t order him through the taxi company directly, but talked chinese / korean / anything asian on the phone.
+Or any other sort of relative because she definitely didn’t order him through the taxi company directly, but talked in an asian language on the phone.
 He had to stop at the gas-station on the way to the airport.
 Unusual, but ok, we had enough time.
 But then his car didn’t start up after he got gas.
 He turned the igniation and … nothing.
 So he had to call another taxi for us and we got a rather talkative driver again.
 Who couldn’t really understand how you could stop at a gas station with customers in the backseat :-)

 On our first night in Halifax we all went to a sportsbar, where the Candian hockeyfans from the table next to us paid for several pitcher beer for us, just because we were hockey fans.
 What a great welcome to Halifax.
 And then there were the Candian hockeyfans in the MetroCentre who had so much fun just hearing and watching us crazy German fans cheer for our team.
 They even tried to join in, but of course they only managed to do it phonetically, But it’s the thought that counts, right :-) ?
 After the first game two guys (about 50 years old), came up to us and were so excited that they had the chance to witness that game.
 And they thanked us for creating such an atmosphere and for making this game an unforgettable memory.
 And they felt the need to hug us, which was sooo cute.
 I think that was my first experience that the Candian indeed are “a hugging people” :-)